BrianMcConway/stock-trace/README.md

  - In the settings section, add the creds.json file to the config vars by naming it CREDS and copying the contents of the creds.json file into the value field.
  - Add Python buildpack, then save changes.
  -Add node.js buildpack, then save changes.
 It is important to add the buildpacks in this order.
- - In the Deply section, select GitHub and confirm.
+ - In the Deploy section, select GitHub and confirm.
 Add repository name and select 'Search', then 'Connect' when the repository is found.
- - In this case I used the manual deployment option calles 'Deploy Branch'.
+ - In this case I used the manual deployment option called 'Deploy Branch'.
 I deployed my project in the earlier stages of development to see how it responded in relation to how my code responded in the workspace console.
  - When the build log has completed and the app has successfully deployed, there is a message to show that this is the case and a button to click to view the live app.

 ## Credits